-- a) Facilities located in countries and/or issued a GMP certificate from WHO transitional listed authorities; - b) Facilities located in countries which are standing PIC/s members; - c) Facilities inspected and approved under the framework of World Health Organization (WHO) prequalification program. - d) Facilities inspected through EAC joint GMP Procedures.
+- a) Facilities located in countries and hold a valid GMP certificate from WHO listed Authorities (WLAs) and WHO transitional listed authorities (category B); - b) Facilities located in countries which are standing PIC/s members and hold a valid GMP certificate from relevant Authority; - c) Facilities inspected and approved under the framework of World Health Organization (WHO) prequalification program; - d) Facilities inspected and approved through EAC joint GMP Procedures. - e) Facilities that hold a valid GMP certificate issued by ML3 functioning regulatory Authorities having Memorandum of Understanding (MoU) with Rwanda FDA.

-5.3 Vigilance
+5.3.
+Vigilance